Wisser/Jailer/README.md

 ## News

+ - 2023-02-03    Thanks to deep analysis of statements, the SQL console can now relate the result of queries to the source tables and display them accordingly.
+In addition, this technique also allows filter conditions to be dynamically added to arbitrary SQL queries.
  - 2022-01-01    Comprehensive redesign and modernization of the entire user interface.
 New Look & Feel [FlatLaf](https://github.com/JFormDesigner/FlatLaf).
  - 2021-02-04    Cycles in parent-child relationships will be detected and broken.
 Thus, such data can be exported by deferring the insertion of nullable foreign keys.
  - 2020-02-04    The Jailer engine is published in Maven repository. https://mvnrepository.com/artifact/io.github.wisser/jailer-engine